RichieWan9/decompile/README.md

                            Defaults to the PROGRAM_DIR/fodexs directory

   -h, --help            -- print this help and exit

+Framework resources is formed in apk and code is formed in jar if not build with user tag.
+The tool can decompile both of them.

 When build with user tag, it will generate a small apk containing resources and a odex file containing code.
 So this tool will decompile resources and